Thane5/thane5-blender-keymap/README.md

 # thane5-blender-keymap
-My personal Blender (3.4.0 Alpha) keymap that attempts to be intuitive for beginners and advances users alike.
+My personal Blender (3.4.1) keymap that attempts to be intuitive for beginners and advances users alike.

 ## How to install
 ### Option A: Install just the keymap